TimoBechtel/socketdb/apps/docs/docs/guide/server.md

 ## options (object)

-- `port: number` (optional) port on which to listen for websocket connections, default: 8080
 - `store: Store` (optional)
   in-memory cache, allows you to set a custom store, see [custom-store](custom-store), default
 - `socketServer: SocketServer` (optional)